brandonlaursen/Module-3-Resources/Week7/Day3/recreate-trello-long-practice-solutions/README.md

 ![Trello on a small screen](https://appacademy-open-assets.s3-us-west-1.amazonaws.com/Module-Responsive-Design/flexbox/assets/trello-small-screen.png)

-All of the elements needed for the page are contained in the `index.html` file.
-You will have to link to `main.css`, where you'll add your styles (try adding a `background-color` to the `.header-nav__container` to see if the import was successful).
-The page also includes a CDN link to Font Awesome, a font that contains nice icons you can use for the header.
+All of the elements needed for the page are contained in the `flexbox-project.html` file.
+In addition to linking to `flexbox-project.css`, where you'll add your styles, the page also includes a CDN link to Font Awesome, a font that contains nice icons you can use for the header.
 To use an icon from Font Awesome, you just need to include an `i` element with the classes "fa«indicator»" and "fa-«icon name»".
 For example, to include the solid "home" icon which looks like a house, you would add this HTML to your source code.

 ```html
 <i class="fas fa-home"></i>